fpichi/advanced-roms-in-sciml/README.md

 Specifically, we explore Graph Neural Networks (GNNs) and related strategies to embed geometrical bias and information in the learning phase to obtain more consistent and accurate results when dealing with complex and parametrized domains.

 Time-dependent problems are addressed via several methodologies, trying to capture with different assumptions the evolution of a dynamical system.
-Examples of techniques that will be discussed are Sparse Identification of Nonlinear Dynamics (SINDy), Neural Ordinary Differential Equations (NODEs), Latend Dynamics (LD), Dynamic Mode Decomposition (DMD), and Operator Inference (OpInf).
+Examples of techniques that will be discussed are Sparse Identification of Nonlinear Dynamics (SINDy), Neural Ordinary Differential Equations (NODEs), Latent Dynamics (LD), Dynamic Mode Decomposition (DMD), and Operator Inference (OpInf).

 Finally, Neural Operator learning, introducing powerful new paradigms such as Deep Operator Networks (DeepONet) and Fourier Neural Operators (FNO) are presented as a way to learn mappings between function spaces.